riflosnake/XPanther/README.md

 XPantherIDE('page_url').start()
 ```

 #### After you run the program, the browser will open, and you can start finding xpaths by `right-clicking` over elements.
-A pop up alert will appear showing the xpath, you must accept/close the pop up before trying again.
-You can then just close the browser and the program terminates.
+A pop up alert will appear showing the xpath, you must accept/close the alert before trying again.
+You can then just close the browser and the program terminates correctly.

 ### **Both programs are open to improvements or new ideas!**